mrisher/smtp-sts/reporting.md

   containing a URI for recipients to review further information on a failure type.

-Note that the failure types are non-exclusive; an aggregate report MAY contain overlapping `counts` of failure types where a single send attempt encountered multiple errors.
+Note that the failure types are non-exclusive; an aggregate report may contain overlapping `counts` of failure types when a single send attempt encountered multiple errors.

 ## Result Types